Blitz3DFASM/Blitz3DFASMSDK/README.md

            ICON equ '3D.ico'
            include 'res.inc'

-# Using simplified code with blitz3d.inc
+# Simplified code with using blitz3d.inc

 Using blitz3d.inc allows to greatly simplify the code.